jonas-fuchs/virHEAT/README.md

                         length of the genome (needed if gff3 is not provided) -g None, --gff3-path None
-                        path to gff3 (needed if length is not provided) -t 0, --threshold 0   display frequencies above this threshold --delete, --no-delete
+                        path to gff3 (needed if length is not provided) -a gene, --gff3-annotations gene
+                        annotations to display from gff3 file (standard: gene) -t 0, --threshold 0   display frequencies above this threshold --delete, --no-delete
                         delete mutations with frequencies present in all